 Long Awaited Green Line Extension Opens Today North of Boston

-An article by Adrianna MacNeill previewed this milestone event for the decades-long Green Line Extension Project (GLX), noting the new access to transit offered to public transit by the new rail line’s opening.
-MBTA spokesman Joe Pesaturo is quoted in the article saying: “When both branches of GLX are open, 80% of Somerville’s population will be within walking distance of a rail station.
-Today, that figure is only 20%.”
+An article by Adrianna MacNeill previewed milestone event for the decades- Green Line Extension Project (GLX), noting the new access to transit offered to public transit by the new rail line’s opening.
+MBTA spokesman Joe Pesaturo is quoted in the article saying: “When both branches of GLX are , 80% of Somerville’s population will be within walking distance of a rail station.
+Today, figure is only 20%.”

-The other branch Pesaturo is referring to is the Medford Branch, which is expected to open this summer.
+The branch Pesaturo is referring to is the Medford Branch, which is expected to open this summer.
 “In all, there will be six new stations, as well as a reconstructed and relocated Lechmere station.
-The new stations include Union Square on the first phase, plus East Somerville, Gilman Square, Magoun Square, Ball Square, and College Avenue stations as part of the second,” reports MacNeill.
+The new stations include Union Square on the first , plus East Somerville, Gilman Square, Magoun Square, Ball Square, and College stations as of the second,” reports MacNeill.

 Read More